| Why is the notion of a trend important?One of the key tenets of Dow

 this idea to spot rising trends, see Brainy's Weekly Watch List strategy.

-The health and strength of a trend can be quickly
+The health and strength of a trend - MMAThe health and strength of a trend can be quickly

 determined using a number of different technical analysis chart